briangormanly/4dflib-bcs-example/README.md

 <h3>Instructions</h3>
 <strong>prerequisites</strong>
-  * Assumes MySQL is running, and no root password is set (default).
+ * Assumes MariaDB, PostgreSQL or MySQL 5.7 is running, and no root password is set (default).
 If this is true, you may run, else see 'Database Settings' Below
  * Java 8 JRE is available
  * You have Git and Gradle installed

 <strong>Clone and Run!</strong>
 clone this repository: git clone https://github.com/briangormanly/4dflib-bcs-example.git